Yamagata-Daichi-1227/Yamagata-testcode/README.md

 I'm a 24-year-old graduate student.
 During my undergraduate years, I majored in the Department of Information and Communication Technology.
 I'll leave a sample of my own code here.
+The following source code is posted with the permission of the internship supervisor or the professor.

 - 👀I'm interested in infrastructure engineers, cloud engineers or application engineers.
 - 🌱Currently, I am researching optical access networks at the university.